An Appalachian Summer Festival canceled, online programming planned

-BOONE — Based on a concern for the health and safety of the university campus, community and audience members, festival organizers for Appalachian State University’s annual summer arts event, An Appalachian Summer Festival, have announced the cancellation of the 2020 season.
+BOONE — Based on a concern for the health and safety of the university campus, community and audience members, festival organizers for Appalachian State University’s annual summer arts event, An Appalachian Summer Festival, have announced the cancelation of the 2020 season.
 The festival, which draws more than 27,000 visitors to the High Country each summer, was scheduled to present its 36th season June 28-Aug.
-1. Plans are underway to replace live in-person events with alternative online programming in the month of July.
+1. Plans are under way to replace live in-person events with alternative online programming in the month of July.

 “While this decision comes at a time of universal uncertainty,” said Denise Ringler, director of arts engagement and cultural resources for Appalachian State, “we take the safety and health of our guests, staff and community very seriously.
 Although it would have been helpful to have the benefit of several more weeks to make a decision about the 2020 festival, we acted on the information available to us at the time, including a possible risk of resurgence — a risk we were not willing to take.
 By erring on the side of caution, we were motivated by a desire to protect the health and safety of all — a goal that we felt superseded any desire to proceed with this event.”